serverless/serverless/docs/providers/aws/examples/hello-world/csharp/README.md

 Once installed the Serverless CLI can be called with `serverless` or the shorthand `sls` command.

-If `sls` command retuns an error in PowerShell, please use `serverless` command.
+If `sls` command returns an error in PowerShell, please use `serverless` command.

 ```
 $ sls